SHRAJALJHARIYA/Secure-Data-Hiding-In-Image-Using-Steganography/README.md

  ┣ 📜 encrypt.py      # Encryption logic
  ┣ 📜 decrypt.py      # Decryption logic
  ┣ 📜 README.md       # Project documentation
- ┗ 📂 assets/         # Folder for images and icons
+ ┗ 📜 logo.ico        # Application icon file
 ```

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to fork this repository and submit a pull request.
+You can fix this repository and submit a pull request.

 ## 📜 License
 This project is licensed under the MIT License.